roytang/blog/content/post/2017/02/boxes.md

 url: /2017/02/boxes/
 ---

 We put people into boxes because it is convenient.
-It's easier for our mental model of the world to say to yourself things like &#8220;This guy works with computers, maybe he can tell me how to fix my printer.&#8221; or &#8220;This person is from [school] and they are very arrogant.&#8221; or &#8220;You're from [country]?
-You guys do [that country's thing] right?&#8221; or  &#8220;This person is a supporter of [politician] so he must support all the things that politician does, even the things I hate.&#8221; Or in the modern world, there are even worse stereotypes.
+It's easier for our mental model of the world to say to yourself things like "This guy works with computers, maybe he can tell me how to fix my printer.&#8221; or "This person is from [school] and they are very arrogant.&#8221; or "You're from [country]?
+You guys do [that country's thing] right?&#8221; or  "This person is a supporter of [politician] so he must support all the things that politician does, even the things I hate.&#8221; Or in the modern world, there are even worse stereotypes.

 Boxes and stereotypes are convenient because it means we don't need to relearn our reactions and opinions when presented with a new person.
 We simply choose a convenient box to put them in and then we convince ourselves we are treating them appropriately.